Copper River and Northwestern Railway

 The Copper River and Northwestern Railway (CR&NW) consisted of two rail lines, the Copper River line and the Northwestern line.
 Michael James Heney had secured the right-of-way up the Copper River in 1904.
 He started building the railway from Cordova, Alaska in 1906.
-The town of Cordova, Alaska, was actually named by Heney on March 13, 1906, based on the original name given by Salvador Fidalgo.
+The town of Cordova, Alaska, was named by Heney on March 13, 1906, based on the original name given by Salvador Fidalgo.
 Both these railroads were abandoned and little remains of them.
-Only a 0-4-0 locomotive, "Ole", located near Goose City on a siding of the Alaska Anthracite Railroad Company is the only equipment left.
+A 0-4-0 locomotive, "Ole", located near Goose City on a siding of the Alaska Anthracite Railroad Company is the only equipment left.
 Many of the holdings of the CR&NW railroad including Ole were acquired for this railroad by Mr. Clark Davis and his partners in 1908 after a major storm destroyed the Katalla area facilities in 1907.
 The town of Cordova would like to move Ole to a memorial site in Cordova to celebrate its role in these railroads.
 Ole was declared eligible for the National Register of Historic Places in 1988.

 In 1905 Myron K. Rodgers received a four-year contract to assist the Guggenheim family with their interests in Alaska.
 This work consisted of establishing coal claims in the Bering River coal field and building a railroad (Northwestern) to serve them.
 Myron Rodgers employed his brother Wesley P. Rodgers to carry out the surveys in 1906 and to build the railroad in 1907.
 The railroad started at Palm Point and extended to the northeast past the town of Katalla towards the coal fields.
-At Palm Point a loading pier was built into the bay and a branch line for the Copper River railroad was extended west to connect to it.
+At Palm Point, a loading pier was built into the bay and a branch line for the Copper River railroad was extended west to connect to it.
 The 1907 winter storm destroyed all of these facilities, including the engine house and support base.